FAQ – Gas Stoves - Gas Fireplaces – Gas Fireplace Inserts

 2 - Will I need to clean the glass door or does it stay clean by itself?

 3 - I am using LP gas right now.
-What do I do if natural gas becomes available in my neighborhood?
+What if natural gas becomes available in my neighborhood?

 4 - What does “direct vent” mean?